 Farm Style Kitchen Sink:

 Oh my gosh.
 This Island, it’s my favorite.
 I can’t wait to see how it’s going to turn out.
 The inspiration photos alone have me very excited.
 Isn’t this piece stunning?
 Our cabinet makers from Arbor Mills have been hard at work creating the most unique pieces.

 I have always, always wanted a tiled kitchen backsplash, so I can’t wait to see this section come to life.
 We will be using gorgeous tiles from Clé Tile…aka the prettiest tiles around.
 If you’re unfamiliar with this company (which I was), I highly recommend checking them out.
 They have the most gorgeous tiles.

-Moving along from the kitchen, we have the down stairs bathroom.
-Now, I know a bathroom does not sound that exciting, but let me just say, bathrooms can be very exiting.
-When Renee and Christina, our designers at Park and Oak, sent over the mood board for the bathroom I was shocked by how stunning it looked.
+Moving along from the kitchen, we have the downstairs bathroom.
+Now, I know a bathroom does not sound that exciting, but let me just say, bathrooms can be very exciting.
+When Renee and Christina, our designers at Park and Oak, sent over the mood board for the bathroom I couldn’t believe how stunning it was.
 I mean, can I just live inside this room?
-I know that sounds so weird, but this bathroom is just so pretty…the detailed walls, the above counter sink, the fancy chandelier, the wall mounted brass faucet, and the amazing antique terracotta tiles that Clé is providing for the floor.
+I know that sounds so weird, but this bathroom is just so pretty…the detailed walls, the above counter sink, the fancy chandelier, the wall-mounted brass faucet, and the amazing antique terracotta tiles that Clé is providing for the floor.
 It’s seriously too pretty.

 Lastly, here are some progress photos of the space.
-We are little further along now than these photos show, but the space is really coming together.
+We are a little further along now than these photos show, but the space is really coming together.
 We’ve been very lucky with the weather and have had numerous sunny days…highly unusual for this time of year.
 Typically by November we have a solid layer of snow on the ground.
 The sunny days have obviously made building much easier…thinking that this is changing soon as we have snow in the forecast!